feliperohdee/use-lite-form/README.md

 4. **Validation System**: Flexible validation with custom error messages
 5. **List Management**: Special handling for arrays of form items
 6. **Transformations**: Support for transforming data between the view and the model
+7. **History Management**: A dedicated hook `useFormHistory` listens for form changes and manages a history stack for undo/redo operations.

 ## 🧪 Running Tests